gjc14/cloudflare-pages-remix-prisma-d1/README.md

 npx wrangler d1 migrations apply $DB_NAME --remote
 ```

-4. Generate Prisma Client to use @prisma/client:
+4. Generate Prisma Client to use @prisma/client

+Now with the Database set, you could generate your Priama Client!

 ```sh
 npx prisma generate